malhar-patil/Linux-Commands-Cheatsheet/commands.md

 - `whoami`: to display the username of the currently logged-in user.
 - `passwd`: to change the user's password.
 - `man <command>`: to display the manual pages of a command and their available options.
-> Tip: To search for a specific keyword inside the man page, press '/' key followed by the keyword.
+   - To search for a specific keyword inside the man page, press '/' key followed by the keyword.
 - `type <command>`: to display the information about command type.
 - `<command> --help`: to find documentation for those commands whose man pages do not exist.
 - `pwd`: to print the path of the current working directory starting frorm the root.